davidtchiu/davidtchiu.github.io/teaching/cs475/lab3/index.md

       } Employee;
       ```

     - Then `sizeof(Employee) == 20` because `name` is a char array of length 16 and `salary` is an 4-byte integer.
-So `malloc()` will to try to allocate a block of `num_employees * 20` bytes on the heap, and return the address of the first byte of this block.
+So `malloc()` will  allocate a chunk of `num_employees * 20` bytes, and return a pointer to the first Employee.

     - Remember that `malloc()` is type-agnostic; it doesn't care about what kind of data you intend to store in the newly allocated memory.
-Therefore, it returns a `void*` pointer, which means we need to cast this pointer into the desired pointer type.
-Without the cast, C wouldn't know what the byte-boundaries are for each `Employee` object to do pointer-arithmetic!
-Furthermore, it wouldn't be able to associate `.name` with the first 16 bytes, and `.salary` with the last four bytes.
+Therefore, it returns a `void*` pointer, so we need to cast this pointer into the desired type.
+Without the casting, C wouldn't know what the byte-boundaries are for each `Employee` object to do pointer-arithmetic!
+For example, it wouldn't be able to associate `.name` with the first 16 bytes, nor `.salary` with the next 4 bytes!

-  - On **Line 21-25**:
+  - Important: We can use array syntax over the allocated space!
+Yes!!!

     ```c
     //fill employee info
     int i;
     for (i = 0; i < num_employees; i++) {
-        strcpy(my_employees[i].name, getName());  // assign the name using strcpy() my_employees[i].salary = getSalary(); // assign the salary
+        strcpy(my_employees[i].name, getName());  // assign the ith name using strcpy() my_employees[i].salary = getSalary(); // assign the ith salary }
-    }
     ```

     Remember from the previous primer that we learned the array-index syntax `my_employees[i]` is really a short-hand for `*(my_employees+i)`?
 Because of the earlier cast to `Employee*`, C now knows to skip `sizeof(Employee)` bytes every time `i` is incremented.
 How convenient that we can use the array-index syntax in this context to dereference each 20-byte block as an `Employee`!!

   - On **Line 30 (important word on Garbage Collection)**: This line _frees_ up the `num_employees * sizeof(Employee)` bytes off the heap, so that the space can be reclaimed and used by another part of the process.
 Be careful!
 After freeing it, `my_employees` now points to an *invalid* address.
-If you try to dereference `my_employees` now (as in Lines 21-25), you'll receive a **segmentation fault**!
+If you try to dereference `my_employees` after freeing, you'll receive a **segmentation fault**!

-    - If your program doesn't free up memory that's no longer being used, then the memory remains allocated on the heap!
-You can never be able to reclaim this memory because there are no longer any pointers referencing its location.
-This is called a **memory leak**, which will cause your program to eat up increasing amounts of memory, until it exits.

-    - While "garbage collection" is automatically handled by many modern languages like Java and Python, we don't have that luxury in C. It is completely up to the programmer to decide when free memory from the heap.
-Be sensitive to this when programming!
+    - While "garbage collection" is automatically handled by many modern languages like Java and Python, we don't have that luxury in C. It is completely up to the programmer to decide *when* free memory.
+Be sensitive to this when you're programming!

-  - On **Line 31 (avoiding dangling pointers)**: It is good defensive practice to set pointers to `NULL` immediately after freeing -- here's why.
+  - On **Line 31 (avoiding dangling pointers)**: It is generally good  practice to set pointers to `NULL` after freeing -- here's why.
 After freeing, the pointer is *still* pointing at that location (i.e. it's dangling).
 However, once heap memory has been freed, that chunk of memory can be re-used by another call to `malloc` elsewhere in your program!
 This leads to two potential problems:

     1. If you re-use the pointer and assign something new to it, then it will corrupt the memory that is in use by the other part of your program!
 This is the primary problem!

     2. If you `free()` that pointer again (say you have multiple `free()` statements in different functions), then it will deallocate the memory that was in use by the other part of your program!

-##### Part 5: Dynamic Memory Allocation
+##### Part 5: Dynamic Memory Allocation Examples
-<!--
 So we've seen how to create an array on the heap, but `malloc()` is more general than that.
 It can be used to allocate _any_ amount of memory on the heap, even a single `int`, `double`, or just a `struct`.
+It is often the case that we'll need to malloc to create new structs and strings of varying size.
+Here are a couple oft-used examples.
+<!--

 In the code below, we use `malloc()` to create just a single integer on the heap. `malloc()`, as always, will return the address of the first byte.
 We then tell C to interpret the 4 bytes as an `int` by simply casting the address into an `int*` pointer, which is then stored in `p`.